The peer-to-peer layer#

 The connection between each peer is encrypted using NaCl authenticated-encryption API.
 This is done to provide an additional level of security and tamper-proof guarantees in the communication between peers.

 The welcome worker & the connect handler are responsible for accepting incoming connections and register them into the pool of connections managed by the P2P layer.
-It basically runs the accept(2) syscall and build the stack of types that composed a connection.
+They basically run the accept(2) syscall and build the stack of types that compose a connection.
 They decide how this new connection must be handled.

-The welcome worker takes care of filtering all incoming connections using two static lists of addresses handled by octez-admin-client and a system table that is handled automatically by the P2P layer.
-The node administrator can block (blacklist) or enable (whitelist) individual IP addresses, while the P2P layer is in charge of temporarily banning (greylist) IP addresses and peers who misbehave.
-The delay to remove an IP address from the greylist table is defined by the configuration variable greylist_timeout, while peers that are greylisted are periodically removed.
+The welcome worker takes care of filtering all incoming connections using two static lists of addresses configurable using octez-admin-client and a system table that is handled automatically by the P2P layer.
+The node administrator can block (blacklist) or enable (whitelist) individual IP addresses, while the P2P layer is in charge of temporarily banning (greylisting) IP addresses and peers who misbehave.

 The maintenance worker is in charge of establishing an appropriate number of connections with other nodes to guarantee a realistic view of the state of the blockchain.
 It is created with a set of targets to reach regarding the desired amount of peers it needs to keep an active connection to.